Welcome to Eco Adventures

 Special Events/Family Programs:

-Jungle Express, Halloween Spooktacular Event, Day of the Dead with Mariachi Band, Wizardry World Family Event, Creatures of the Night and more!
+Jungle Express, Wizardry World Family Event, Creatures of the Night and more!

 Don't miss our weekend in depth -Animal Apprentice Classes see public programs

-AFTER SCHOOL CARE "Eco Explorers Club"- WAIT LIST ONLY - Fridays avail only
+AFTER SCHOOL CARE "Eco Explorers Club"- WAIT LIST ONLY -email to get on wait list

 BOOK YOUR PRIVATE TOURS, SCHOOL FIELD TRIP OR OUTREACHES, SCOUT SLEEPOVERS!!